subvisual/react-styleguide-generator/README.md

 Usage: rsg [input] [options]

 Options:
   -o, --output                     Output directory                          ['styleguide'] -t, --title                      Used as a page title                      ['Style Guide'] -r, --root                       Set the root path                         ['.']
-  -f, --files      Inject references to files  [''] -c, --config     Use the config file         ['styleguide.json'] -p, --pushstate  Enable HTML5 pushState      [false] -v, --verbose    Verbose output              [false] -w, --watch      Watch mode using `browserifyConfig`
+  -f, --files                      Inject references to files                [''] -c, --config                     Use the config file                       ['styleguide.json'] -p, --pushstate                  Enable HTML5 pushState                    [false] -v, --verbose                    Verbose output                            [false] -w, --watch                      Watch mode using `browserifyConfig` -tid, --typekit-id               Set the id to use with typekit -tff, --typekit-font-family      Set the font-family to use in the root

 Examples:
   rsg 'example/**/*.js' -t 'Great Style Guide' -f 'a.css, a.js' -v